-While text messaging can be an effective tool to reach your customers (and new leads), there are important rules to follow for SMS text compliance.
+While SMS marketing is an effective tool to reach your customers and new leads, there are important rules to follow for text compliance.

 But with great power comes great responsibility.
 It’s crucial to understand the laws surrounding SMS text message marketing so that you can stay out of trouble.

 Here are nine tips to stay within SMS marketing compliance.
 It’s important to note that the following tips are for informational purposes only.
 They are not intended as nor should be substituted for consultation with appropriate legal counsel.

 Text message compliance begins with understanding the two governing frameworks regarding text messaging consumers in the U.S.

 First, there is the Telephone Consumer Protection Act (TCPA), which is a federal statute that was enacted in 1991.
 Its intent is to safeguard consumer privacy by empowering consumers to “decide which auto-dialed calls and text messages they receive and to prevent receipt of unwanted auto-dialed calls and text messages,” according to Twilio.